 All Massachusetts public pensions—from the largest state pensions to the smallest town pensions—are governed by MA General Law Chapter 32, which has over 100 sections.

-Dividing Massachusetts public pensions in divorce is very complicated, and most divorce lawyers do not understand them well enough to explain them to you or include necessary language and details in your divorce agreement about how they should be divided.
-If you or your spouse has a pension and you are getting divorced, Attorney Rueschemeyer does hourly consultation to make sure you understand your options and to make sure your divorce agreement contains the language that will protect you.
-You can email Attorney Rueschemeyer or call her now.
+Dividing Massachusetts public pensions in divorce is very complicated, and many divorce lawyers do not understand them well enough to explain them to you or include necessary language and details in your divorce agreement about how they should be divided.

 Understanding and dividing MA public pensions in divorce is complicated for 4 basic reasons.
 These 4 reasons are briefly introduced here and then discussed in more depth, below: